faceless2/json/README.md

 For both JWT and COSE, the [JWK](https://faceless2.github.io/json/docs/com/bfo/json/JWK.html) utility class can convert between the Java `PublicKey`, `PrivateKey` and `SecretKey` implementations and their JWK or COSE-key representations.

+EdDSA requires Java 15+, ML-DSA requires Java 24+ or BouncyCastle 1.79+.
+However these are handled with reflection so the library can be compiled and run on Java 11 or later without any problems; the new key types will throw an error if they're unsupported when encountered.

 # Related projects